apache/paimon/docs/content/how-to/writing-tables.md

 {{< tab "Flink 1.17+" >}}
 {{< hint info >}}
 Important table properties setting:
-1. Only tables whose `write-mode` is set to `change-log` supports this feature.
+1. Only primary key tables support this feature.
 2. If the table has primary keys, [MergeEngine]({{< ref "concepts/primary-key-table#merge-engines" >}}) needs to be [deduplicate]({{< ref "concepts/primary-key-table#deduplicate" >}}) to support this feature.
    {{< /hint >}}